KannonZenetism/the-red-archive/the-chronological-defense-part1.md

 ---

 ## I. Function of the Archive
-This document affirms the long-arc intellectual, metaphysical, and symbolic authorship of **Zenetism**, as initiated, developed, and recorded by **Aelion Kannon (Gerett Treas)**.
+This document affirms the long-arc intellectual, metaphysical, and symbolic authorship of **Zenetism**, as initiated, developed, and recorded by **Aelion Kannon**.

 It serves as:
 - A **resonant timestamp** establishing origin